 Hopefully you won’t be too shocked to see the following, with the cursor highlighting the text “true”:

-You can now replace anything you presser with what was there (true).
+You can now replace anything you pressed with what was there (true).
 OK.
 Quite handy, but that doesn’t much look like it has surrounded anything.
 Try this now:

 - Remove the while and enclosing tags.